-Through the campaign, we want to strengthen our career-oriented focus and expand the University’s horizons into other practical, productive ways of learning.
+We want to strengthen our career-oriented focus and expand the University’s horizons into more practical, productive ways of learning.

 The College of Pharmacy has a distinguished tradition of providing Michigan and the region with exceptional pharmacists capable of advancing the profession while providing the highest level of patient care.
-As it nears its 125th anniversary, the College has grown to more than 140 graduates annually and almost 7,000 alumni serving in every type of pharmacy practice.
+Since its founding in 1893, the College has grown to more than 140 graduates annually and almost 7,000 alumni serving in every type of pharmacy practice.

 In June 2017, the College completed its first-ever campaign, raising almost $12 million for student scholarships, programmatic enrichment, and renovations to the Hagerman Pharmacy Building.
 Pharmacy alumni and friends in large numbers have stepped forward in support of the College, not only with generosity, but with continued engagement and considerable pride in its rich history and ongoing work.

 Pharmacy practice today demands an enhanced learning experience featuring the most current, hands-on, and simulated instructional environments.
 Consequently, funding for the renovation of the Hagerman Pharmacy Building remains a critical focus, along with increased scholarships to recruit and retain the nation’s best students.
 The College’s commitment to research and discovery is reflected in an initiative to establish endowments that support faculty-led innovations to healthcare delivery and improved healthcare for our communities.

 Work remains in the College of Pharmacy as we transition to Phase 2 of the Pharmacy Forward campaign.
 The Focus of Phase 2 is on continued capital improvements, enhancing the curriculum and student experience, building scholarship support, and creating a fund for research, development and discovery within the College.